asanoja/segmentations/README.md

-segmentropy
+segmentations
 ===========

-Tools for web page segmentation based on maximum entropy
+ Collections of tools for web page segmentation, evaluation and processing